 While Canada is predominantly a Christian country, many religions of the world are worshiped within its borders and by its millions of visitors.
 To that extend, the Ontario Power Generation Winter Festival of Lights is proud to partner with religious and community organizations to create displays symbolic to the Christian, Judaic and Islamic faiths.
-The Religions of the World illuminations pay homage to Christian, Judaic and Islamic religious traditions.

 The Nativity Scene takes its inspiration from the accounts of the birth of Jesus as described in the gospels of Matthew and Luke.
 Luke’s narrative describes an angel announcing the birth of Jesus to shepherds who then visit the humble site where Jesus is found lying in a manger.
 Saint Francis of Assisi is credited with creating the first nativity scenein 1223 at Greccio, Italy intending to cultivate the worship of Christ, having been inspired by his visit to the Holy Land where he had been shown Jesus’s traditional birthplace.
 Today, distinctive nativity scenes and traditions have been created around the world and are displayed during the Christmas season.